Frequently Asked Questions

 Lakewood Property Owners Association

-The site is updated regularly.
-The site will always have the most recent information posted and is an excellent way to stay informed.
+The site is updated as often as possible.
+We try to have the most recent information posted here, and is an excellent way to stay informed, but if in doubt please call the office at (816)-373-4326.

-If you would like to receive a weekly e-blast with specials in the restaurant, upcoming activities and other fun and pertinent information, please email Kathy@lpoa.com.
+If you would like to receive a weekly E-Blast to stay informed about upcoming activities and other fun and pertinent information, please email Cariann@lpoa.com.

 How can I become involved in my community?